Additional notes on editions

 1989 Wahlström & Widstrand hardback edition: ISBN 91-46-15752-2, translation by Lisbeth Renner.
 Images © Wahlström & Widstrand / HarperCollins Publishers Ltd.

 1971 Doubleday & Company Inc., first hardback edition with cover design by prominent American graphic designer Lawrence Ratzkin.
-The rear flap uses an image of Bagley pictured at Cleopatra’s Needle on the Thames embankment, London.
-This publicity image was taken on 22nd January 1971 by American photographer Jerry Bauer and was also used on the rear of the Fawcett Crest paperback edition of The Freedom Trap.
+The rear flap uses an image of Bagley pictured at Cleopatra’s Needle on the Thames embankment, London, circa 1969-70.
+This publicity image was taken by American photographer Jerry Bauer and was also used on the rear of the Fawcett Crest paperback edition of The Freedom Trap.

 1972 Fawcett Crest paperback edition: ISBN: 449-01684-095; Library of Congress Catalogue Card Number 71-135711.
 Reprinted in April 1972 by arrangement with Doubleday & Company Inc. Image © Fawcett Publications Inc / HarperCollins Publishers Ltd. The rear cover uses the image of Bagley pictured at Cleopatra’s Needle taken by American photographer Jerry Bauer.